serverless/blog/posts/2019-08-01-serverless-components-beta.md

 This fullstack app includes an AWS Lambda-based API, a react-based front-end, an on-demand DynamoDB database table, a custom domain, an SSL certificate and more, all on auto-scaling, pay-per-execution, serverless cloud infrastructure.

-This software stack has possibly the lowest total overhead and cost.
+This software stack has extremely low total overhead and cost.

 [The full codebase for this can be found here](https://github.com/serverless/components/tree/master/templates/8-fullstack-application).